2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 My process always begins with an image, whether it’s an image from a memory or something that I see or witness in the moment.
 When that image is strong enough, a story begins to take shape in my mind.
 All it takes is one scene that leads to another then another.
 The potency of that one image, for me, can launch a whole world.
 I’m not one for outlines, but once I have a first draft, I do map the primary and secondary story arcs.
 Every character needs to go on a journey of some kind.
 The need to change and evolve for us to care about them.

 Editing is something I enjoy, so a big part of my process is doing an entire pass on the novel focused on one thing: the transitions between chapters, deepening the sense of place or a certain relationship.
 I have rewritten more than one novel changing from a first person to third person omniscient narration.
+That creates a number of interesting tradeoffs: distinct voices for the ability to shift between points of view in a single scene is one example.

 Having readers and feedback is a huge part of my process too.
 Finding a close reader who wants to help you is an enormous gift.
 I had several who helped Until You Find Your Way become what it is today.